Speeding the Energy Transition

 GEAPP is just one way that the Foundation is supporting accelerating energy transitions globally.

-The Foundation is helping improve market economics of fossil fuel displacement and clean energy projects in LMICs.
+The Foundation is helping improve market economics of fossil fuel displacement and clean energy projects in lower and middle-income countries (LMICs).

 The Foundation is testing the creation of a novel transaction structure to facilitate the early retirement of coal plants in emerging markets while encouraging clean energy expansion and supporting a just transition for impacted workers and communities.
 The transaction would cover the cost of replacing assets with renewable energy, transitioning workers and communities, and compensating for lost revenues from power contracts.
 The Coal to Clean Credits Initiative (CCCI) developed the first-in-market transition credits in partnership with South Pole, RMI, and VERRA and is assessing the early retirement of 246MW coal plant in the Philippines in partnership with ACEN, a local asset owner.
 Early findings from the assessment found a possible route to retiring the plant 10 years early by utilizing transition credits and that doing so could avert up to 19 million tons of CO2 emissions.